ahefnycmu/debug_server/README.md

 through the methods connect_to_server, send_data and check_point.

 Checkpoint pass criteria can be changed by reimplementing _check_data function.
-The curretn implementation assumes numerical or numpy array values and tests them for equality.
+The current implementation assumes numerical or numpy array values and tests them for (approximate) equality.

 See _demo_client for an example of using the debug server.